Package 'giscoR'

 eu

-Logical indicating if the country belongs to the European.
+Logical value indicating whether the country belongs to the European Union.

 Source